Duke Law School offers a JD program that is rigorous, relevant, innovative and interdisciplinary.

 - Appellate Practice

-- Business and Economics of Law Firm Practice
+- Business and Economics of Law Firm Practice (satisfies one credit of the two-credit requirement)

 - Contract Drafting